Any good tips for scanning Golf Tags on the course?

 L

-Les Blancs posted about 7 years ago
+Les Blancs posted over 7 years ago

 I found the noise the app makes when the club is put to the phone in my pocket was a bit of an embarrassment when with others... until I found the option to turn it off or down.
 I bought myself a cheap pebble watch and can now leave my phone in my pocket and use my watch to work out distances and see numbers of shots taken.
 I can also add shots if needed.
 I love this app and am now building up an accurate record of my improvement over time.